BesrourMS/Identity/README.md

 $config['theme'] = 'identity';

-For The content go to the content folder and change the index.md
+For The content go to the content folder and change the index.md Or download our index.md

 #This is an example